cramis1/Marclock-with-CGM-weather/README.md

 Includes:

--Weather
+- Weather

--Heart-rate
+- Heart-rate

--Steps
+- Steps

--Active minutes
+- Active minutes

--Battery charge level (as text (percentage) and as the size of the arc
+- Battery charge level (as text (percentage) and as the size of the arc

--Graph of recent glucose readings
+- Graph of recent glucose readings

--Current BG reading
+- Current BG reading

--Current delta
+- Current delta

--Trend arrow
+- Trend arrow

--Time since last pull
+- Time since last pull

 Note that when current BG reading is low, Current BG will turn red and graph point will turn red.
 When current BG reading is high, Current BG will turn orange and graph point will turn orange.
 When there is a missed BG reading, Current BG will have a gray strike-through and graph point will turn gray.
 A current BG of question marks means a connection with your phone (companion) has not been established.